 - A. Operating Expenses.
 Operating expenses are based on thresholds provided by the Tax Credit equity investor partner, and subject to IFA review. - B. Escalators.
 IFA will underwrite Projects with income escalating at 2% and operating expenses escalating at 3%.
 Management fees will escalate at the same rate as income. - C. Vacancy Rate Standards.
-IFA will underwrite Projects at a 7% vacancy rate unless otherwise recommended by a lender or investor. - D. Debt Service Coverage Ratio (DSCR) Standards.
+IFA will underwrite Projects at a 7% vacancy rate unless otherwise recommended by a lender or investor.

+- D. Debt Service Coverage Ratio (DSCR) Standards.
 The Application may not show DSCR as less than 1.15 in any year.
 IFA will evaluate high DSCR and cash flow to determine if the requested resources are necessary for sustainability. - E. Replacement Reserve.
 All Family Projects shall budget replacement reserves of \$350 per Unit per year, escalating at the same rate as operating expenses or a flat \$435 per Unit per year.
 All Older Persons Projects shall budget replacement reserves of \$300 per Unit per year, escalating at the same rate as operating expenses or a flat \$375 per Unit per year.
-Replacement reserves are required to stay with the Project at the time of investor exit or sale of the property. - F. Subsidy Layering Review.
+Replacement reserves are required to stay with the Project at the time of investor exit or sale of the property. - F. Net Rent Increases.
+If a Project wishes to increase their net rents over 10% from initial accepted Application, the Project must receive approval from IFA prior to implementing the increase unless the Project has an executed Federal project-based rental assistance contract.
+The request must be supported with an updated Market Study and additional documentation as requested by IFA. - G. Subsidy Layering Review.
 IFA shall complete a subsidy layering review for each Project that receives HUD housing assistance (other than HOME and CDBG).